apache/hawq-docs/resourcemgmt/HAWQResourceManagement.md

 -   When multiple queues are busy, the resource manager balances resources among queues based on resource queue capacities.
 -   In one resource queue, when multiple queries are waiting for resources, resources are distributed evenly to each query in a best effort manner.

-**Enforcing Limits on Resources**
+## Enforcing Limits on Resources

 You can configure HAWQ to enforce limits on resource usage by setting memory and CPU usage limits on both segments and resource queues.
-See [Configuring Segment Resource Capacity](ConfigureResourceManagement.html) and [Creating Resource Queues](ResourceQueues.html).
+See [Configuring Segment Resource Capacity](ConfigureResourceManagement.html) and [Cre ating Resource Queues](ResourceQueues.html).

+**Cluster Memory to Core Ratio**

+If the resource manager is running in YARN mode, the HAWQ resource manager chooses a cluster memory to core ratio when most segments have registered and when the resource manager has received a cluster report from YARN.

+HAWQ trims each segment's resource capacity automatically to fit the fixed cluster memory to core ratio.
+For example, if the resource manager chooses 1GB per core as the ratio, then a segment with 5GB of memory and 8 cores will have 3 cores cut.
+These cores will not be used by HAWQ.
+If a segment has 12GB and 10 cores, then 2GB of memory will be cut by HAWQ.

+The resource manager selects the smallest ratio possible based on registered segments and the amount of memory available in the cluster in order to minimize the waste of resources.

+After the cluster memory to core ratio is fixed, then the ratio will not change until you restart the HAWQ master node.
+Therefore, memory and core resources for any segments added dynamically to the cluster are cut based on the fixed cluster-wise ratio.